WATER MAIN FLUSHING

 An essential part of our system’s maintenance program is to flush hydrants every spring and fall in an effort to clear our water mains of sediment and mineral build-up.
 This practice improves water quality and helps to extend the life of our water mains.

-2023 Fall Water Main Schedule
+2024 Fall Water Main Flushing Bulletin

 Unidirectional flushing (UDF) is a standard industry maintenance practice used to clean, and improve the carrying capacity of water distribution systems.
 UDF works by flushing the areas closest to the source water (tanks) to the outer edges of the water system.
 Targeted valves are closed during UDF operations, to minimize disturbances.
 UDF isolates each pipeline to create flow in a single direction and quickly clean the pipe.
 By concentrating the flow, UDF creates higher velocities to clear the pipes and requires less water.
 The water is discharged through select fire hydrants onto local roads or other surface areas.